 We recommend using the expensive tuna – the kind that’s packed in glass jars with labels like ‘Filetti di Tonno’ from Italy or ‘Bonito del Norte’ tuna from Spain.
 This kind of tuna is expensive, even here in Portugal.
 A name brand glass jar of tuna here costs €10 while the generic brand we bought cost us €5 compared to the euro we usually spend for a can of tuna.
 Ouch!

 The extra cost is justified since there’s something special about the large, pure chunks of tuna that become part of this salad.
 Sure, you can also use everyday cans of ‘tuna in olive oil’ instead.
 That being said, the glass-jarred tuna is more special.

-Click here to buy a jar of Bonito del Norte tuna if you want to splurge on this key Salade Nicoise ingredient.
+Buy a jar of Bonito del Norte tuna from Amazon if you want to splurge on this key Salade Nicoise ingredient.

 We like to mince anchovies fillets and mix them into our dressing.

 If you can find high-quality Spanish anchovies like we can buy in Portugal, we highly recommend buying them.
 Otherwise, regular anchovies canned in olive oil will suffice